 Recommended by Joanna from A World in my Pocket

 Cotswolds is one of the most gorgeous parts of England, no wonder it bears the label of Area of Oustanding Natural Beauty.
-From Nottingham, it’s easy to drive to the Cotswolds, in just shy of two hours.
+From Nottingham, it’s easy to drive to the Cotswolds, in just shy of two hours and there are plenty of things to do in the Cotswolds.

 In a day trip from Nottingham, you can easily explore to the north of the Cotswolds, including the beautiful towns of Broadway, Moreton-in-Marsh, and Stow-on-the-Wold, which are all located close to each other.